 A few years ago, I started doing this Graham Cracker Gingerbread Houses and Royal Icing Recipe with the kids.
 It has become a fun tradition that our kids look forward to.
-They also love helping me make caramels for their teachers.
-Isn’t Christmas time the best time!
+They also love helping me make Old Fashioned Cherry Mash Chocolates for their teachers.
+Isn’t Christmastime the best time?!

 These gingerbread houses are also a perfect way to liven up a Christmas party.
 You can have a timed decorating contest.
 We have done this a few times, and it is always a blast!
 Each family works together decorating their house.
 Before you start decorating, you designate someone to be the judge, and they are banished to a different room during the decorating process.